beastly-eve/zorkish-sugarcube/README.md

 ~~This action will overwrite any actions already associated with `$pie` in the current passage, so it's best to use the same variable.~~ **For some reason it's not overwriting any more for me.
 So for now, you may also have to put an IF statement around where you define the object in the room as well**

-If, alternatively, you DON'T want an object in your inventory to be actionable, set pie to an object with possibleActions empty.
+If, alternatively, you DON'T want a subject in your inventory to be actionable, set `pie` to a subject with possibleActions empty.

+### Debugging/Error messages

+For debugging your subject options/defined actions you can set the const `ERRORMESSAGES` to `true`.
+You can find it in the Config section of the code.
+It will display error messages in the message box.
+By default this is set to `false`